RUPD

 YIELD TO PEDESTRIANS

 Pedestrians have the right of way on sidewalks, in crosswalks, and around any stopped bus.
 Pedestrians are encouraged to be aware of their surroundings, but it is the cyclist’s responsibility to yield to a pedestrian.
 Cyclists may not pass any bus that has stopped to pick up or discharge passengers.
 Rice has adopted a “Bell or Yell” program for cyclists to announce their approach when encountering pedestrians.
+Cyclists should be aware that pedestrians may be visually or hearing impaired, infirm, or campus visitors, and that they may make sudden, unpredictable movements.
+Accidental collisions may seriously injure pedestrians or other cyclists.
+A cyclist who strikes someone may be liable for personal injuries and property damage.

 RIDING PROHIBITED IN COVERED WALKWAYS